 How to Install Synth Riders Custom Songs using Noodle Manager

-Noodle Manager is an application for Windows only that makes it simple to download and transfer all your Synth Riders custom songs to your Oculus Quest VR headset.
+Noodle Manager is an application for Windows that makes it simple to download and transfer all your Synth Riders custom songs to your Meta Quest VR headset.
 If you have a Linux or Mac computer, you must use the manual method above or the SideQuest method below to install songs.

 - Click here and download the latest version of Noodle Manager.

 - Connect your Meta Quest to your PC.

 - Click on Setup for Quest

 - Click on the Songs link at the top of Noodle Manager

 - Find songs and click on the Download button beside each one to download them to your computer.

 - When you are done, click on the Gear icon and then click on Send Songs to Quest.

 - If this is your first time using Noodle Manager, you must put on your Meta Quest and select Always Allow and Ok to permit Noodle Manager to install Synth Riders custom songs to your headset.
 Then, click on Send Songs to Quest a second time.